traceytreat/traceytreat/README.md

 I have a year of IT experience.
 You can learn more from my LinkedIn/resume.
 My specialty is systems administration (primarily Linux), but I also have modern web development experience (React/node.js/express/postgreSQL).
 I am always open to new experiences.

 Outside of programming, I am a multidisciplinary artist, author and comedian.
 I have written and illustrated several comic books.
-I continue to write under the "b1sharp" name. ]
+I continue to write under the "b1sharp" name.
+I frequently post my writings on social media.

 Scratch username: t_rangerscool (A lot of older projects have been removed for privacy reasons)